akhodakivskiy/VimFx/documentation/tools.md

   lot and wish it ran faster, just tell it and it will!
 You’ll have to remember to re-run it whenever gulpfile.coffee is updated, though.

-- `gulp help.html` dumps VimFx’s Keyboard Shortcuts dialog into `help.html`.
+- `gulp help.html` dumps VimFx’s Keyboard Shortcuts help dialog into `help.html`.
 You can then open up `help.html` in Firefox and style it live using the Style Editor!
 You can even press the “Save” button when done to save your changes!

 ### Release